 - To Subscribe All iOS or all Android apps, click the * (star) Icon.

-- To Subscribe individual apps, click on the app and then, chose the Fusion Set from the drop down menu inside the Fuse Tab – under Appdome GO.
+- To Subscribe individual apps, click on the app and then, chose the Fusion Set from the drop down menu inside the Build Tab – under Appdome GO.

 You can now add to your mobile integration template by adding features and services to the Fusion Set and create custom implementations to suit specific use cases.
 You can also subscribe new apps or remove apps from this Fusion Set to complete multiple projects in parallel.